zammad/zammad-org/src/sr/reference/docker-compose-scenarios.md

   HTTPS](#making-the-stack-available-via-https)
   - Add a Cloudflare tunnel service to the stack
   - Add a Nginx Proxy Manager (NPM) to the stack
-  - Add an external docker network to Nginx
+  - Add an external Docker network to Nginx
 - [Using external services](#using-external-services)
   - Disable Elasticsearch service
 - [Making services externally
   available](#making-services-externally-available)
-  - Add an external docker network to Elasticsearch
+  - Add an external Docker network to Elasticsearch
   - Add an host port to Elasticsearch
 - [Additional scenarios](#additional-scenarios)
   - Disable the backup service